Capybara: Conservation and human interaction

 Capybaras have adapted well to urbanization in South America.
 They can be found in many areas in zoos and parks, and may live for 12 years in captivity, more than double their wild lifespan.
 Capybaras are docile and usually allow humans to pet and hand-feed them, but physical contact is normally discouraged, as their ticks can be vectors to Rocky Mountain spotted fever.
 The European Association of Zoos and Aquaria asked Drusillas Park in Alfriston, Sussex, England, to keep the studbook for capybaras, to monitor captive populations in Europe.
 The studbook includes information about all births, deaths and movements of capybaras, as well as how they are related.

 Capybaras are farmed for meat and skins in South America.
 The meat is considered unsuitable to eat in some areas, while in other areas it is considered an important source of protein.
 In parts of South America, especially in Venezuela, capybara meat is popular during Lent and Holy Week as the Catholic Church (according to a legend) previously issued special dispensation to allow it to be eaten while other meats are generally forbidden.
 There is widespread perception in Venezuela that consumption of capybaras is exclusive to rural people.

-In August 2021, Argentine and international media reported that capybaras had been disturbing residents of Nordelta, an affluent gated community north of Buenos Aires built atop the local capybara's preexisting wetland habitat.
-This inspired social media users to jokingly adopt the capybara as a symbol of class struggle and communism.
 Brazilian Lyme-like borreliosis likely involves capybaras as reservoirs and Amblyomma and Rhipicephalus ticks as vectors.

-A Capybara café in St. Augustine, Florida allows visitors to interact with and give head scratches to the rodents.
+A capybara café in St. Augustine, Florida allows visitors to interact with and give head scratches to the rodents.

 In popular culture

-Izu Shaboten Zoo and other zoos in Japan have created hot spring baths for capybaras.
-Video clips of the bathing capybaras have gained millions of views.
-The capybaras have influenced an anime character named Kapibara-san, and a series of merchandise such as plush toys.
+Capybaras have amassed fandoms in Japan and China, particularly among youth.
+This has been attributed to their perception as role models of emotional well-being and harmoniousness.
+In Japan, Izu Shaboten Zoo and other zoos provide hot spring baths for capybaras.
+Video clips of the bathing capybaras have millions of views.
+These capybaras spawned a series of merchandise such as plush toys, and provided inspiration for the anime character Kapibara-san.

-Capybaras have long been a figure in meme culture, particularly in the 2020s.
-In 2022, Peronists in Argentina presented them as figures of class struggle after the disturbances in Nordelta.
+Capybaras have become a figure in meme culture in the 2020s.
 Common meme formats pair capybaras with the song "After Party" by Don Toliver.
+A song about capybaras was released and became highly popular on TikTok in 2022.
+Capybaras have gained a reputation as a symbol of calm due to their perceived "unflappability", and their personalities have been described as "buddha-like".

+In August 2021, Argentine and international media reported that capybaras had been disrupting life in Nordelta, an affluent gated community north of Buenos Aires built atop the local capybara's preexisting wetland habitat.
+This inspired social media users to jokingly adopt the capybara as a symbol of class struggle and communism.